AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 Depending on the client, additional options may be required to complete SSH authentication for sFTP.
 Review the documentation for your selected client.

-For **Starter environments and Pro Integration environments**, you may also want to consider [adding a `mount`](../application/properties.md#mounts) for access to a specific directory.
+For **Starter environments and Pro integration environments**, you may also want to consider [adding a `mount`](../application/properties.md#mounts) for access to a specific directory.
 You would add the mount to your `.magento.app.yaml` file.
 For a list of writable directories, see [Project structure](../project/file-structure.md).
 This mount point only works in those environments.

 For **Pro Staging and Production environments**, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request sFTP access and a mount point for access to the specific `pub/media` folder.